madsbuch/applicationCourse/2.git_and_frameworks/README.md

   * pull
   * push
   * commit
+  * remotes

 Schedule
 --------

 1. What is a framework (17:00)
 2. Downloading and getting to know your framework (17:15)
 3. Bootstrapping your project (18:00)
+4. Adding Git to the project